grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* %s/\ til\ /\ till\ /gc
 		* (you should do confirm-search for this)
 	* [ ] after chapter 5: change all referenced from Owen to Gregory, and visa versa
+		* search gregory; give each a uniqe marker; find and replace Owen:
+			* :%s/\ Owen\ /\ Gregory\ /gc
+		* Then change all the unique-marker Gregory's to owen
 	* [ ] do a re-read through of each chapter -- **compile** and read this in pdf, to check for formatting mistakes
 	* [X] after chapter 3: search cigarillo and replace with cheroot
 		* I did this on each file already, but keep an eye out for oddball missing ones (misspelled or whatever)